shathasultan/holbertonschool-low_level_programming/function_pointers/README.md

-Task 1: array_iterator - executes a function on each element of an array.
+Task 2: int_index - searches for an integer in an array using a function pointer.
-The function `array_iterator` takes an integer array, its size, and a function pointer `action`.
+The function `int_index` takes an integer array, its size, and a function pointer `cmp`.
-It applies `action` to each element of the array.
-If the array or function pointer is NULL, it does nothing.
+It returns the index of the first element for which `cmp` does not return 0.
+If no element matches or size <= 0, it returns -1.